Ecuador at the FIFA World Cup: 2006 FIFA World Cup

 Ecuador qualified for their second FIFA World Cup by finishing third in the CONMEBOL qualification tournament.
 They were drawn into Group A, alongside hosts Germany, Poland, and Costa Rica.

 Ecuador campaign got off with a shock 2–0 win against Poland in their first game in Gelsenkirchen, with goals from Carlos Tenorio and Agustín Delgado.
 They then beat Costa Rica 3–0 in Hamburg with goals coming from Carlos Tenorio, Agustín Delgado, and Iván Kaviedes.
 The win advanced them to the next round.
 Their qualification complete, they rested key players against the hosts Germany and were beaten 3–0.
 Ecuador finished second in Group A behind Germany and faced England in the Round of 16.
 A second-half free-kick from David Beckham was the only goal of the game, which eliminated Ecuador from the World Cup.

 2014 FIFA World Cup

 Ecuador qualified for their third FIFA World Cup by finishing fourth in the CONMEBOL qualification tournament.
 Ecuador was drawn into Group E, alongside France, Honduras and Switzerland.

 Ecuador played its first match in Brasília, capital of Brazil.
 Enner Valencia scored the first goal of the match for Ecuador against Switzerland, but the squad happened to allow the European team to win 2–1.
 In the second match, played in the city of Curitiba, Honduras scored the first goal, but Enner Valencia scored twice, giving Ecuador its first victory at the 2014 World Cup.
-The last match of the group was played in Rio de Janeiro against France, but nobody scored any goal.
-These results were not enough to make the country qualify to the next phase of the tournament.
+The last match of the group was played in Rio de Janeiro against France, but nobody scored any goal, despite Ecuador captain Antonio Valencia getting sent off in the 50th minute.
+These results, however, were not enough to make the country qualify to the next phase of the tournament.